 For instance, an over-denture may be recommended if you have lost a significant amount of bone needed for face/lip support.
 Similarly, a permanent tooth replacement (fixed bridge prosthesis) may be ideal for patients who have lost all their teeth but have not suffered a widespread bone loss in the jaw.

 Sometimes, bone graft procedures are necessary.
 This is especially the case if the jaw is unable to support implants.
-If it’s an extensive procedure, donor tissue from a patient’s own jaw, tibia or hip is used, and surgery will be an inpatient procedure with a long recovery period.

 Let’s take a look at the main characteristics of various fixed implant restoration options, the materials they are made of, the advantages and disadvantages.

 AvaDent® Fully Milled Prosthesis:

 A custom computer milled framework of titanium is used to provide optimal strength and hygiene access for an acrylic tooth prosthesis.
 The acrylic teeth are milled from a single piece of acrylic for a strong, durable and esthetic restoration.

 With this procedure, the relative aesthetic is moderate.
 The resulting crown is almost similar to that of a natural tooth.
 In fact, one cannot tell the difference without a close examination.
 The good thing about it is that it’s low risk and one of the cheapest options available.
 The relatively low cost, however, does not mean that the dental prosthesis doesn’t serve its intended purpose.

 A custom designed metal alloy framework is cast from a wax pattern.
 Porcelain is custom baked to the framework to provide excellent esthetics and hygiene access.
 There is good resistance to wear.
 This is a superior restoration for a full upper arch or partial segment and has a long track record of success.